atahankocak/AI-in-Soccer/README.md

 * [Closing Statements](#closing-statements)

 ## General Info
-This project is my final (5th) Metis project following 12 weeks of immersive bootcamp.
+This is my 5th personal project.
 The presentation can be found [here](https://www.youtube.com/watch?v=mEMU-EshNfc&feature=youtu.be).

 The core idea is to create an insightful product for a soccer manager to rely on making key decision in real game time.
 The project has two wings:
  1) First wing is about predicting player GPS location on the football pitch in the next 15 seconds by using a Deep Learning Model.